Projectsniper82/sniperlab/next-sniper/README.md

 Wallets are saved to local storage as soon as funding begins.
 Early saving prevents loss of generated wallets if a transfer fails.
 They are saved again once all transfers complete for confirmation.

+## Strategy Context

+When trading bots execute, a `context` object is passed to your strategy function.
+The object currently includes:

+- `connection` – the active `@solana/web3.js` [`Connection`](https://solana-labs.github.io/solana-web3.js/classes/Connection.html) instance.
+- `market` – basic market information with the following fields:
+  - `lastPrice` – latest observed token price.
+  - `currentMarketCap` – market capitalization derived from pool reserves.
+  - `currentLpValue` – total liquidity value in SOL.
+  - `solUsdPrice` – current SOL/USD price or `null` if unavailable.

+Strategies can inspect these values to make trading decisions.